nurbxfit/mediapipe_video_bg_removal/README.md

 ```

 then can open postman and upload video to `http://localhost:5000/upload`
+then can start processing by provide the video_id to `http://localhost:5000/remove-bg/video`
+then can query back the processed video at `http://localhost:5000/video/<videoId>`

 - sever can be run using docker (currently not working)